Bray Wanderers F.C.: Merger with Cabinteely

-2022 – Present
+2022 – present

 In November 2022, former Wexford FC manager Ian Ryan was appointed as head coach, with Devlin remaining as "Head of Football".
 In March 2023, Bray progressed to the semi-final of the Leinster Senior Cup with a 2–1 victory over reigning League of Ireland Premier Division champions Shamrock Rovers.
 Bray Wanderers were eliminated by LSL side Usher Celtic and slipped to a 7th-place finish in the First Division.

 Bray started the 2024 season poorly with one win from the opening 8 games.
 In May 2024, Ian Ryan unexpectedly resigned as manager with Bray in 6th place.
 Assistants Lorcan Fitzgerald and Paul Heffernan took charge of the club and oversaw an upturn in results, raising Bray to third in the table.
 On September 10, Lorcan Fitzgerald also resigned from management leaving Paul Heffernan in sole charge.
 Bray ended the 2024 regular season in 5th place earning the last play-off position.
 In the promotion semi-final Bray beat UCD 2–1 on aggregate over two legs after winning the opening leg 2–0 at home.
 In November, Bray faced Athlone Town in the promition play-off final at Dalymount Park.
 After going 2–0 down early on Bray pulled one back through Conor Knight's deflected shot before Cole Omorehiomwan scored a last minute header to level at 2–2 and force extratime.
 After a goalless extratime, goalkeeper Jimmy Corcoran saved two penalties as Bray won 4–2 on penalties to advance to the promotion/relegation final.
 In front of over 5,000 spectators, Bray lost 3–1 to Drogheda United at Tallaght Stadium ending their promotion hopes.

-Early in 2025 Bray Wanderers announced a partnership with Next Level Soccer.
-A football club and youth academy in the USA.
+Early in 2025, Bray Wanderers announced a partnership with Next Level Soccer, a football club and youth academy in the United States.

+On 30 June, Bray Wanderers came back to win the 2025-26 Leinster Senior Cup 2-1 at home over St. Pat's in the final, with Conor Knight scoring in the 37' and Richard Ferizaj in the 56' after Sam Rooney had scored in the 25' for the visitors.
+This capped off a undefeated Leinster Senior Cup season for Bray, which included wins over fellow-First Division side Wexford 2-1, also a comeback, at home, a 3-1 win over Premier Divison side Bohemians FC, also at home, and a scoreless draw in Finglas with Finglas United FC to win their group on goals scored before going on to beat Premier Division side Drogheda United FC 6-5 in penalties after tying 1-1 in regulation, a 2-1 away win in Finglas (Finglas had beat Shamrock Rovers 3-1 away in the quarterfinals) that was once again a comeback, before the aforementioned finals victory against the Saints.